xvik/dropwizard-guicey/src/doc/docs/guide/diagnostic/jersey-report.md

 ```

 !!! warning
-    Items in each section are sorted according to `@Priority` annotation and then by name.
+    Items order does not represent actual priority order!
-    So explicitly prioritized beans will go upper, but beans with the same priority will be
+    Items in each section are sorted according to `@Priority` annotation and then by name,
-    ordered by name.
-Of course jersey itself may prioritize differently, but report must be
+    but `@Custom` qualification priority is ignored (and so user extensions and default one may be shown in incorrect order).
-    consistent (always show the same order) - so it's unavoidable trade off.
+    Report sorting applied only for consistency (always show the same order) - it's a trade off.

 ## Common markers